harveyphm/caillm/README.md

-# Cougar AI Project: Simple Chatbot with Streamlit and Ollama
+# CAI Project: Simple Chatbot with Streamlit and Ollama